Fiber Lasers Versus Bulk Lasers

-Nonlinearities can limit the performance of high-power fiber devices in various ways, particularly in the context of pulse generation.
-A hard peak power limit in pulsed fiber devices is introduced by self-focusing.
+Optical nonlinearities can limit the performance of high-power fiber devices in various ways, particularly in the context of pulse generation.
+A hard peak power limit in pulsed fiber devices is introduced by nonlinear self-focusing.
 The Raman effect is also strong in fibers and can be a limiting factor also for high-power continuous-wave fiber lasers.
 In single-frequency operation, stimulated Brillouin scattering introduces severe limitations.
-All these limits are generally much less severe for bulk laser devices, where nonlinearities can be weaker by orders of magnitude.
+All these limits are much less severe for bulk laser devices, where nonlinearities can be weaker by orders of magnitude.

 Short Pulse Generation